Sadie has been a proud stepmother for over 25 years. She writes about blended family issues and modern family dynamics.

 While first marriages have a 50% failure rate, second marriages have a 75% failure rate.
 It’s enough to make any woman wonder, “What have I gotten myself into?
 I fell in love with a wonderful, kind, loving man.
 So why is this so hard?
 What's the matter with me?”

-But having an ex-boyfriend or ex-girlfriend, or even an ex-husband or ex-wife with no kids from the past is much different than getting married to someone who has kids from a previous marriage.
+But having an ex-boyfriend or ex-girlfriend, or even an ex-husband or ex-wife with no kids from the past, is much different from getting married to someone who has kids from a previous marriage.
 Barbara LeBey beautifully sums up the difference between first marriages and second marriages in her book Remarried with Children.

 How do you make a second marriage work?
 You start by trusting yourself.
 Self-doubt is one of the biggest challenges that you'll face as a stepmother.
 You might wonder:

 - Where do I fit into this family when they already have so much history together?

 - How do I establish clear boundaries (and not get steamrolled) when it's not my place to discipline someone else's child?

 - How do I relate to my stepchild without coming across as though I'm trying to replace the child's biological mother?

 These are all questions that many new stepmoms struggle with.
 Remind yourself often that you're a competent, capable adult making the best decisions you can in a unique family situation.
 Believe in yourself and trust your judgment, your decisions, and your choices.
 When you have confidence in yourself, you're less apt to seek approval from others (i.e.; your stepchildren, your in-laws) who may disagree with you.